mbari-org/vars-annotation/docs/resources/markdown/BUILD.md

 ### Customization for your Infrastructure

 The build can be customized for your deployment by setting environment variables _before_ you run a build.
 Refer to [reference.conf](https://github.com/mbari-media-management/vars-annotation/blob/master/org.mbari.vars.ui/src/main/resources/reference.conf) for more details.
 If any of these variables are not explicitly defined, they will default to values appropriate for working with the development setup provided by [m3-microservices](https://github.com/mbari-media-management/m3-microservices).
-This project includes an example [env-config.sh](https://github.com/mbari-media-management/vars-annotation/blob/master/env-config.sh)

 These environment variables define information about your in-house microservices configuration.
 For Linux/Mac, I recommend putting these in a file like `env-config.sh`.
+This project includes an example [env-config.sh](https://github.com/mbari-media-management/vars-annotation/blob/master/env-config.sh)
+.
 Here's example contents below, substitute in the actual URLs and Secrets for your configuration:

 __env-config.sh__